Field Types and Properties

 Field Source Verification (FLSV)

-Forces field level review for the workflow review level where FLSV is being enforced.
+Forces field level review for the workflow review level where FLSV is enforced.
 This adds a ‘Lock’ icon next to the field when being viewed by the applicable review user.

 Tooltip